 \section{Abstract}

-In this paper, we introduce a superconvergent approximation method using a non-polynomial that consists of radial basis functions (RBFs) to solve conservation laws.
+In this paper, we introduce a superconvergent approximation method that employs radial basis functions (RBFs) in the numerical solution of conservation laws.
 The use of RBFs for interpolation and approximation is a well developed area of research.
-Of particular interest in this work is the development of high order finite volume (FV) weighted essentially non-oscillatory (WENO) methods, which utilize RBF approximations to obtain required data at the cell interfaces.
-Superconvergence of the approximations is addressed through an analysis of the truncation error, resulting in expressions for the shape parameters that lead to improvements in the accuracy of the approximations.
-This study seeks to address the practical elements of the approach, including the evaluations of shape parameters and a hybrid implementation.
-To highlight the effectiveness of the non-polynomial basis, the proposed methods are applied to one-dimensional hyperbolic and weakly hyperbolic systems of conservation laws and compared with several well-known FV WENO schemes in the literature.
+Of particular interest in this work is the development of high order finite volume (FV) weighted essentially non-oscillatory (WENO) methods, which utilize RBF approximations to obtain required data at cell interfaces.
+Superconvergence is addressed through an analysis of the truncation error, resulting in expressions for the shape parameters that lead to improvements in the accuracy of the approximations.
+This study seeks to address the practical elements of the approach, including the evaluations of shape parameters as well as hybrid implementation.
+To highlight the effectiveness of the non-polynomial basis, in shock-capturing, the proposed methods are applied to one-dimensional hyperbolic and weakly hyperbolic systems of conservation laws and compared with several well-known FV WENO schemes in the literature.
 In the case of the non-smooth, weakly hyperbolic test problem, notable improvements are observed in predicting the location and height of the finite time blowup.
-The convergence results demonstrate that the proposed schemes attain improvements in accuracy, as indicated by the analysis of the reconstructions.
+The convergence results demonstrate that the proposed schemes attain notable improvements in accuracy, as indicated by the analysis of the reconstructions.
 We also include a discussion regarding extensions to higher dimensional problems, along with convergence results for a nonlinear scalar problem.

 { {\textbf{Keywords}: Superconvergence, radial basis functions, WENO scheme, conservation laws, shape parameter} }